BambooCode98/BambooShoots/README.md

 Currently hosted at Vercel: [BambooShoots](https://bamboo-shoots.vercel.app)

+### Created With:
+  1. Next.js
+  2. React
+  3. TailWindCSS
+  4. Prisma
+  5. Postgresql

 #### Current Problems(In Deployment Only)

-After deploying to Heroku, the app does not quite work as intended due to the max file upload size being roughly 50kb.
-However, on a rare occasion larger file sizes can get through.
-Since everything worked as intended in the local environment, I believe the way Heroku handles requests may be causing the submit events to fail quite often.
-Another possibility is that the requests are simply failing due to the larger file sizes being posted, and thus blocking the requests causing the Heroku router to time out.
+After deploying to Vercel, the max upload size in roughly 4.3mb.
+Due to this any requests will fail if the size is greater than 4.5mb.